jdomizz/vscode-hydra/README.md

 ## Assets

-You can use the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension to serve assets from your project folder.
+Install the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension to serve assets from your project folder.
 This way you can use local images and videos.

 ```js
 s0.initImage('http://localhost:5500/image/hydra.jpg')